Simple User Registration in PHP

 Step 2: Database Configuration Constants

-We also need some constants that we can use in our server-side script to connect to database and creating a verification link to verify email address of user.
+We also need some constants that we can use in our server-side script to connect to the database and create a verification link to verify the email address of the user.

 <?php